joannj35/debruijn-sequence-complexity-distribution/README.md

 Contributions to this project are highly appreciated.
 If you have suggestions or improvements, please fork the appropriate branch of the repository, make your changes, and submit a pull request.

 ## Acknowledgments
-Special acknowledgment to **Tuvi Etzion**, professor of computer science at **Technion – Israel Institute of Technology**, for his invaluable advice and support throughout this project.
+Special acknowledgment to [Tuvi Etzion](https://etzion.net.technion.ac.il/), professor of computer science at **Technion – Israel Institute of Technology**, for his invaluable advice and support throughout this project.
 His expertise significantly contributed to the successful completion of this work

 ## LICENSE
 This project is licensed under Apache License 2.0.
 For more information, see the LICENSE file in this repository.